-Prospective candidates for the committee include—but are not limited to—students, faculty, and staff representing Biology, Engineering Technology and Industrial Studies, Agribusiness and Agriscience, and Environmental Science.
+Prospective candidates for the committee include—but are not limited to—students, faculty, and staff representing Biology, Engineering Technology and Industrial Studies, Agriculture, and Environmental Science.
 At least one student member should represent Students for Environmental Action (SEA), so long as SEA remains an active student organization.

 The Clean Energy Committee will manage Clean Energy funds according to the guidelines outlined below.
 Tasks include:

-- Meet at least once per semester, or more as the committee deems necessary;
+- Meet at least once a year, or more as the committee deems necessary;

-- At each semester's meeting, the committee shall review proposed projects;
+- At each annual meeting, the committee shall review the proposed projects;

-- Compose a portfolio of the previous semester's progress to be published to the University community in an annual report;
+- Compose a portfolio of the previous year's progress to be published to the University community in an annual report;

 Projects and proposals should focus primarily on: